-Some feedback reflected on the adverse impact that losing their relationships with other residents and with care staff in their existing homes might have. '..the citizens will be negatively impacted and their health and wellbeing would suffer if they were to be disrupted at this time of their lives, as they have formed friendships and trust the staff with daily routine in a family surrounding and friendly atmosphere', 'We are talking about some of the most vulnerable people in the community who see

-AMH as their home with staff and residents regarded as friends / neighbours and family'.
+Some feedback reflected on the adverse impact that losing their relationships with other residents and with care staff in their existing homes might have. '..the citizens will be negatively impacted and their health and wellbeing would suffer if they were to be disrupted at this time of their lives, as they have formed friendships and trust the staff with daily routine in a family surrounding and friendly atmosphere', 'We are talking about some of the most vulnerable people in the community who see AMH as their home with staff and residents regarded as friends / neighbours and family'.

-The preferred option will also impact on family members and carers who will need to support residents during the transition to a new home.
+The alternative proposed option will go some way to mitigating those concerns as all current residents can be accommodated at Kenrick Centre if that is what they wish.
+There will also be an impact on family members and carers who will need to support residents during the transition to a new location.
 There were a few comments that reflected on this, 'These changes will also burden the staff and families who have to help residents navigate the changes and deal with the impact that this will have on themselves as well (including mental health)'.